Jack The Ripper Murder Scene

 Date of Murder: September 8, 1888 Location: Hanbury Street, Whitechapel

 Chapman's body was discovered just before 6:00 AM by a local resident.
 Similar to Nichols' murder, Chapman's throat was deeply slashed.
-However, Chapman's body displayed significantly more extensive mutilation.
+On the flip side, Chapman's body displayed significantly more extensive mutilation.
 Her abdomen was almost completely disemboweled, with her internal organs scattered around the crime scene.
 The precision of the cuts and the thoroughness of the mutilation suggested a level of expertise and possibly even surgical knowledge on the part of the killer.
 Again, the lack of forensic technology limited the ability of the police to gather and analyze crucial evidence.
 The crime scene was relatively close to where Chapman was last seen alive, pointing towards a likely abduction and murder in a short span of time.

 Elizabeth Stride and Catherine Eddowes: A Double Killing?